Phileosopher/commonplace/legal-safety.md

 - In principle justice is blind to favoritism, but imperfect and corruptible people carry it out, and it's *also* sometimes [blind to facts outside the situation](https://gainedin.site/idiot/).
 - Most court cases are a battle of attrition through attorney fees, and the groups that typically win court battles have more money to pay their lawyers.
 - People can often abuse laws to operate against the spirit they were originally designed for.
-- While "innocent until proven guilty" is often [the doctrine *within* the courts](legal-doctrines.md), the police system around it is typically "guilty until proven innocent" and in practice becomes "innocent until proven poor".
+- While "innocent until proven guilty" is often [the doctrine *within* the courts](legal-doctrines.md), the system around it is typically "guilty until proven innocent" and in practice becomes "innocent until proven poor".

+There is legitimate hypocrisy in the system, but there's not much you can do about it.

+- Family of police and judges get away with more [crimes](legal-crimes.md).
+- Police commit many, many traffic violations in the course of their jobs (e.g., changing lanes without signaling or lights, operating laptops while driving).
+- If you try to push back with rude behavior, you'll likely lose.
+  - Keeping your vehicle windows up with a sign saying "I remain silent, no search, I want my lawyer" will likely lead to a broken window.
+  - Insisting that you be spoken to in court as "the natural man" will still mean the rules will apply to you.
+- Never forget that all governments are run through [monopolizing](politics-monopolies.md) the freedom to [kill people](hardship-death.md).

 The nature of [human bias](mind-bias.md) means *all* law enforcement will profile you.